tulul/tululbot/README.md

    pip install -r requirements.txt
    ```

    Dependencies are all listed in `requirements.txt`.
 To generate this file, simply run `pip freeze > requirements.txt`.
+If you have a problem installing the dependencies (PyYaml in particular), install the package `python3-dev` first.

 1. Before running the app, you have to set environment variables.
 Those variables will be used to configure the app.
 Again, there are many ways to do this and one of them is to use virtualenv's `postactivate` and `predeactivate` hook.